 The difference between cockroaches bite and a bed bug bite

 Roaches have two small mandibles that operate in a sideways version of how mammals work.
 Because these mandibles are unable to pierce through human skin, they gnaw on the outermost layers.
 Because the skin isn't broken, the roaches bite creates itchiness and only happens one at a time.
-The bed bug bites in clusters or lines.
+The other bites look like bed bug bites in clusters or lines.

 What are the Most Common Types of Bug Bites?

 A person can receive several types of insect bites inside their home.
-Besides cockroaches, here is a list of some other insects known to bite humans include:
+Besides, do cockroaches bite?
+Here is a list of some other insects known to bite humans include:

 - Hair follicle mites